 This multi-purpose building borders beautiful Tampa Bay.
-The College cafeteria is on the first floor.
-The second floor houses administrative offices.
-The observation deck on the second floor gives a wonderful view of Tampa Bay.
-The lobby of Cathcart Hall serves as the reception area for visitors.
+The College cafeteria is on the first floor and the second floor houses administrative offices.
+The observation deck on the second floor gives a wonderful view of Tampa Bay while the lobby of Cathcart Hall serves as the reception area for visitors.
 This building was provided through the generous gift of Mr. and Mrs. Harold Paden of Arlington, Virginia in memorarium of her parents, Mr. and Mrs. Arthur W. Cathcart.